terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 ### 5. Redeploy the smart contract

 Deploy the contract again to confirm that the workplace still compiles.

 ```sh
 terrain code: cw20-factory-token
 ```

 :::{tip}
-if your code is not working as expected, you can [clone the repo with all the changes described above](https://github.com/emidev98/token-factory/commit/fdba3c89c464860fe8cd9aa17f1344d82d613522) so that you can continue with the tutorial.
+If your code is not working as expected, you can [clone the repo with all the changes described above](https://github.com/emidev98/token-factory/commit/fdba3c89c464860fe8cd9aa17f1344d82d613522) so that you can continue with the tutorial.
 To clone the repo, do the following:
 ```
 git clone -n https://github.com/emidev98/token-factory
 cd token-factory